Ilhan Omar Says Joe Biden Isn’t Progressive Enough To Tackle ‘Systematic Challenges’ Facing America

 “I’ll just say that if we’re going to win this election in 2020, it’s going to be because we excite people, and we can’t excite them if we don’t show up for them,” Castro told reporters.

 Sen. Bernie Sanders, a self-described Democratic Socialist, reportedly received standing ovations as he answered questions from community leaders in attendance.
-In contrast, South Bend, Indiana Mayor Pete Buttigieg, one of the four candidates who appeared at the forum, received the least level of excitement from the crowd.
+In contrast, South Bend, Indiana, Mayor Pete Buttigieg, one of the four candidates who appeared at the forum, received the least level of excitement from the crowd.

 Though Biden has remained the clear front-runner of his party even before his official announcement to run in April, the former vice president has taken a few hits in recent days.
-According to The Inquisitr, Biden found himself in second-place in an Iowa poll for the first time.
+According to The Inquisitr, Biden found himself in second place in an Iowa poll for the first time.
 He was bested by Warren, who has had a steady rise in the polls due in part to her solid presidential debate performances.

-Biden polling numbers also sunk to a new low in a recent Fox News poll released on Saturday, though he was still in the lead at 29 percent support.
+Biden’s polling numbers also sunk to a new low in a recent Fox News poll released on Saturday, though he was still in the lead with 29 percent support.